 A BRIEF HISTORY OF PARAGUAY !!!

 Before the Spanish arrived on the shores of Paraguay, it was inhabited by Indians called the Guarani.
 The Guarani language is the most common language in Paraguay today, after Spanish.

 The Spanish explored Paraguay twice in 1526 and again in 1529, without establishing a settlement.
-However on August 15, 1537, Spanish explorer Juan de Salazar founded Asuncion, and this city would eventually become the center of a Spanish colonial province.
+However on August 15, 1537, Spanish explorer Juan de Salazar founded Asuncion.
+This region would eventually become the center of a Spanish colonial province.

 In 1811, Paraguay revolted against Spanish rule and expelled the local government and on May 14th of the same year, the country became independent.
 Turbulent times still lay ahead for Paraguay, with a series of altercations with their neighbors.

-The country saw 31 presidents come and go in the 20th century, as most of them were forced out of office.
+The country saw 31 presidents come and go in the 20th century, most of them forced out of office.
 It was one dictator after another running the country.

-In 1954, General Alfredo Stroessner seized power in a coup, leading to more than 30 years of ruthless dictatorship, until he was deposed in a coup in 1989.
+General Alfredo Stroessner seized power in a coup in 1954, leading to more than 30 years of ruthless dictatorship, until he was forcefully removed from office in 1989.